Tkd-Alex/dvpn-node-spawner/README.md

 - The keyring with backend as 'file' could have some issue linked to the password input.
 For example if you restart a container trougth the dashboard, probably the node will never start because is waiting for a input.
 - Currently, if you save a node configuration, the container must be manually restarted (can be done via dashboard) - We could evaluate an auto restart.
 - The [firewall](https://trinityvalidator.com/docs/sentinelguides/node/node-config#enable-firewall-ports) part is currently not managed, I found a lot of VPS/Hosting services without the ufw package or firwall rules - so, for the moment is not managed by the dasbhoard.
-- My skills on frontend side are very limited, forgive me about the simple bootstrap page (btw, dark mode and light mode are managed 😄)
+- My skills on frontend side are very limited, forgive me about the simple bootstrap page (btw, dark mode 🌔 and light mode 🌞 are implemented)

 ### Screenshot
 ![Server list](assets/servers-dark.png)